Saaketh0905/Projects/README.md

 # Projects
-This project has been done as a part of my coursework, CS F213 - Object Oriented Prograaming
+Projects in this repository include my personal projects along with projects done as a part of my coursework.